Edward Sokoine: Life and career

 In 1938, Sokoine was born in Monduli, Arusha Region, Tanzania.
 From 1948 to 1958, he had his Primary and Secondary Education in the towns of Monduli and Umbwe.
 In 1961, he joined the Tanganyika African National Union (TANU), after he took studies in administration in the Federal Republic of Germany (1962–1963).
-When he returned from Germany, he became District Executive Officer of the Masai District, then he was elected to the National Assembly for the Masai Constituency.
+When he returned from Germany, he became District Executive Officer of the Maasai District, then he was elected to the National Assembly for the Maasai Constituency.
 In 1967 he became Deputy Minister of Communication, Transportation and Labour.
 The next step in his career was the promotion to the Minister of State in 1970.
 In 1972, he switched to the post of the Minister of Defence and National Service of Tanzania.
 In 1975, he was elected to the National Assembly again, this time for Monduli.
 Two years later, he became a member of the Central Committee of the ruling party Chama Cha Mapinduzi (CCM).
 In the same year (1977) began his first term in office as Prime Minister of the United Republic of Tanzania.

 Following the outbreak of hostilities with Uganda in November 1978, Sokoine ordered Tanzania's regional commissioners to marshal all military and civilian resources for war.
 On 23 January 1979 he toured the Ugandan town of Mutukula following its capture by Tanzanian forces.
 In April 1979 Sokoine went to Nairobi and met with Kenyan President Daniel arap Moi.
 He attempted to convince Moi to halt the flow of Libyan military aid through the country to Uganda, but was rebuffed.
 Tanzania eventually won the war.
 Sokoine joined Nyerere and other high officials on 26 July 1979 at Kaboya Military Cemetery in Muleba District to pay their respects to Tanzania's dead soldiers.
 Sokoine had gone many days without sleep during the conflict and was left in ill health by its end.
 Tanzania also entered a post-war economic recession.
 In 1980 Sokoine offered his resignation to Nyerere and left the premiership.

 Sokoine became Prime Minister again in 1983.
 He stayed just one year in office, till his death in April 1984, in a car accident.

 Death

-Sokoine died on 12 April 1984 at the age of 45 in Morogoro when his car collided with another vehicle on the road from Dodoma to Dar es Salaam.
+Sokoine died on 12 April 1984 at the age of 45 in Morogoro when his car collided with another vehicle driven by an ANC cadre on the road from Dodoma to Dar es Salaam.
 His assistant was seriously injured and his driver suffered a broken leg.
 Sokoine was the most likely successor to Julius Nyerere as the president of Tanzania after, Nyerere declared his intentions to retire in 1985.

 Sokoine's body was flown to Dar es Salaam and brought to the State House.
 The Nyerere family was drastically shaken by the incident and ordered to have a grand funeral.
 The body was on display for public viewing at Karimjee Hall for a day.
 This was the largest funeral Tanzania had ever hosted and the government was overwhelmed by the number of mourners present.
 His body was later flown to Arusha for a proper funeral.